okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/manage-orgs-okta-aerial/main/index.md

 <ApiOperation method="put" url="https://aerial-{region}/{accountId}/api/v1/orgs/{orgId}/products" />

-Include the products you want to enable in an array in the request body.
+Include the products that you want to enable in an array in the request body.

 Any already-enabled products not found in the array of product IDs are disabled from the org..
 See [List all enabled Products for an Org](https://developer.okta.com/docs/api/openapi/aerial/aerial/tag/Orgs/#tag/Orgs/operation/getEnabledProducts).